Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

-We evaluate the proposed framework using the case-control setups of the OpenSNP dataset ($\mathrm{D1}$, $\mathrm{D2}$, and $\mathrm{D3}$).
-We assume that the researcher provides the top $l$ most significant SNPs and their corresponding statistics and that $k$, i.e., the size of the provided partial dataset, is equal to $l$.
-Note that the researcher provides raw data ($D_k^{\epsilon}$) only for the independent SNPs (as discussed in Section~\ref{sec:gwas_usecase}).
-Here, we focus on the overselling scenario, where the researcher (unintentionally) might provide stronger associations than the actual ones.
-Since there is randomness due to the noise addition via randomized response, we repeat each experiment $5$ times and report the average of the results.
-First, we study the impact of $\epsilon$ value, i.e., the amount of noise added to the original dataset (via randomize response) by the researcher before providing it as part of the metadata ($D_k^{\epsilon}$), to the TPR and TNR values.
+\textbf{Effect of $\epsilon$ value.} First, we study the impact of $\epsilon$ value, i.e., the amount of noise added to the original dataset (via randomized response) by the researcher before providing it as part of the metadata ($D_k^{\epsilon}$), to the TPR and TNR values.
 We fix $l$ (number of returned SNPs) to $100$ and consider $\epsilon$ values in $\{1, 2, 3, 5\}$.
 In Table~\ref{table:tpr_vs_eps}, we show the TPR values obtained using the proposed framework for each statistic and for each dataset ($D1$, $D2$, and $D3$) with varying values of $\epsilon$.
-We observe a TPR of $0.73$ (for $D1$), $0.69$ (for $D2$), and $0.67$ (for $D3$) for p-value when $\epsilon=3$ and when all returned statistics are correct (as shown in Table~\ref{table:tpr_vs_eps}).
+We observe a TPR of $0.73$ (for $D1$), $0.69$ (for $D2$), and $0.67$ (for $D3$) for $p$-value when $\epsilon=3$ and when all returned statistics are correct (as shown in Table~\ref{table:tpr_vs_eps}).
 For $D1$, this means that the verifier can correctly classify $73$ out of $100$ statistics provided by the researcher.

-In the following, we assume that all returned statistics are incorrectly reported by the researcher to compute the TNR of the proposed scheme.
-Later, we also evaluate the proposed framework when the returned GWAS results include both correct and incorrect statistics.
-We show the variation of the TNR values with respect to the utility loss for each statistic and each dataset (phenotype) in Figure~\ref{fig:tnr_vs_eps_p_value}, and Figures~\ref{fig:tnr_vs_eps_or}~-~\ref{fig:tnr_vs_eps_maf} in Appendix~\ref{app:varying_eps}.